JakeBisson8/express-web-server-template/README.md

 ## SSL/TLS 🔑 <a name="ssl"></a>

 The TLS/SSL configuration that is being used is [Mozilla's modern compatibility configuration](https://wiki.mozilla.org/Security/Server_Side_TLS#Modern_compatibility).
+This configuration does not require DH Params as the cipher suite that is used leverages ECDH curves instead.

 I would also like to specify that HSTS is configured for this web server.
 For those who don't know, HSTS is responsible for informing the browser it should be using HTTPS instead of HTTP.
+The browser will then re-route all HTTP traffic to HTTPS for you instead of hitting the server on HTTP and the server making the re-direct.
 For more info see [mdn docs Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).
+In case you missed the important note, using a self-signed certificate may cause HSTS to not work properly as the browser wants to see a valid certificate before it re-directs all requests to HTTPS.

 ## Environment Variables 🌎 <a name="env"></a>